In Bedford County, Governor Shapiro and Secretary Siger Visit Small Businesses, Announce Nearly $7 Million to Support Pennsylvania’s Main Streets and Communities Across the Commonwealth

 “At the Bedford County Visitors Bureau, we welcome travelers from all over the state and country to what we call ‘Small Town America,’ where the pace is a little slower than most places – but we like it that way.
 We are a region steeped in American history – and we are only a mere hours’ drive away from several large cities, making Bedford a great destination for your next weekend getaway,” said Dennis Tice, Director of the Bedford County Visitors Bureau.
 “We are thrilled the Governor and his Administration today are announcing grants to three Bedford County-based organizations through the Keystone Communities Program to revitalize our main streets in downtown Bedford and the surrounding region.
 This announcement is an example of what is possible when we come together to make our communities stronger.”

-A complete list of Keystone Communities Program grants can be found here.
+A complete list of Keystone Communities Program grants is available.
 In addition to the Bedford County recipients, additional grantees include:

 Allegheny County